-Workstream True North Metric Vision Goal Countermeasures Current Status Level of Risk To Achieving in year Goal Level of Risk for progressing actions to longer term for shortage occupations -Sickness is 5.36% -Staff leaving within 1st year is 17.61% (this has decreased from 17.61% last month.
+Workstream True North Met ic Vision Goal Countermeasures Current Status Level of Risk To Achieving in year Goal Level of Risk for progressing actions deployment gap equates to 764 WTE that were unavailable in August.
+Apprenticeship or training plan/development of new role in the medium to longer term for shortage occupations below the Trust target of 7% (A3 threshold of 6%). -Trust turnover is 11.07% -Sickness is 5.36% -Staff leaving within 1st year is 17.61% (this has decreased from 17.61% last month.